tenatek/aniame/README.md

 Used to indicate that the expected value is a reference to another entity, itself compliant with this or another schema.

-With `type: 'ref'`, the _descriptor_ must contain the `ref` key, whose value is a string, the name of the schema that the referenced entity is compliant with.
+With `type: 'ref'`, the _descriptor_ must contain the `ref` property, whose value is a string, the name of the schema that the referenced entity is compliant with.

 References can be anything, as they will be validated by an optional, user-provided callback.
-If no callback is provided, Aniame will validate the value against the schema specified by the `ref` key.
+If no callback is provided, Aniame will validate the value against the schema specified by the `ref` property.

 ```javascript
 {